-- 51. Under the Policy, the Trump Administration, including Respondent Rubio, would identify noncitizen students or faculty who they perceived were supportive of Palestinian rights or critical of Israel, based on their speech, imputed viewpoint, religion, or protected associations.
-Secretary of State Rubio would then revoke the visas or green cards of the identified individuals, including by making a determination, under 8 U.S.C. § 1227(a)(4)(C)(i), that he had "reasonable grounds to believe" that a noncitizen's presence or activities in the United States "would have potentially serious foreign policy consequences for the United States" ("Foreign Policy Ground").
-Although not required to mandatorily detain such individuals under the Immigration and Nationality Act, e.g., 8 U.S.C. § 1226(c), DHS would apprehend and detain such individuals and transfer them in violation of ICE Policy 11022.1, in an effort to deport them quickly and thwart jurisdiction in states the government perceived to be less favorable to it in defending against challenges to the Policy. - 52.
+47. Under the Policy, the Trump Administration, including Respondent Rubio, would identify noncitizen students or faculty who they perceived were supportive of Palestinian rights or critical of Israel, based on their speech, imputed viewpoint, religion, or protected associations.
+Once identified, Respondent Rubio would purportedly make a determination, under 8 U.S.C. § 1227(a)(4)(C)(i), that he had "reasonable grounds to believe" that a noncitizen's presence or activities in the United States "would have potentially serious foreign policy consequences for the United States" ("Foreign Policy Ground").
+Although not required under the Immigration and Nationality Act, e.g., 8 U.S.C. § 1226(c), DHS would apprehend and detain such individuals and transfer them in violation of ICE Policy 11022.1, in an effort to deport them quickly and thwart jurisdiction in states perceived to be less desirable in defending against challenges to the Policy.
 Under 8 U.S.C. § 1182(a)(3)(C)(iii), the Secretary of State's decision to refuse entry or deport a noncitizen on this ground cannot be based on the noncitizens "past, current, or expected beliefs, statements, or associations, if such beliefs, statements, or associations would be lawful within the United States," unless he "personally determines that" the noncitizens admission or continued presence in the United States "would compromise a compelling United States foreign policy interest."
-The Secretary then has to notify certain members of Congress regarding this determination.
+He then has to notify certain members of Congress regarding this determination.
 8 U.S.C. § 1182(a)(3)(C)(iv).
-10
+11